-The decision shouldn’t be taken lightly, and there are pros and cons to both scenarios.
+The decision shouldn’t be taken lightly, and there are pros and cons to both options.
 For example, selling may get you cash now, but renting will allow you to build equity as home values go up and earn income through your tenants.
 Take a look at the following scenarios to determine which path is best for you.

 When to sell your home

 If you need the cash to pay for your next house

 If your ability to buy a new home relies on accessing the cash tied up in your current home, then selling it is the best option.
 That way, you can take all your proceeds from the home sale and put it toward your new down payment.

 If you have no interest in being a landlord